MicrosoftDocs/cpp-docs/docs/mfc/reference/cdatabase-class.md

 ### Remarks

-Note that the MFC ODBC classes no longer use asynchronous processing; to perform an asychronous operation, you must directly call the ODBC API function [SQLSetConnectOption](/sql/odbc/reference/syntax/sqlsetconnectoption-function).
+Note that the MFC ODBC classes no longer use asynchronous processing; to perform an asynchronous operation, you must directly call the ODBC API function [SQLSetConnectOption](/sql/odbc/reference/syntax/sqlsetconnectoption-function).
 For more information, see [Asynchronous Execution](/sql/odbc/reference/develop-app/asynchronous-execution).

 ##  <a name="cantransact"></a>  CDatabase::CanTransact